AdobeDocs/mobile-services.fr-FR/help/ios/configuration/json-config/json-config.md

    >[!IMPORTANT]
    >
-   >Cette variable est requise par l'acquisition.
+   >Cette variable est requise par Acquisition.
 If the variable is set to `0`, or is not included, the SDK does not wait for acquisition data, and acquisition metrics are not tracked.

    * Version minimale du SDK : 4.1